bachiraoun/pyrep/README.md

 # pyrep
-This is a pythonic way to organize dumping and pulling python objects and/or any other type of files to a repository.
+This is a pythonic way to organize dumping and pulling python objects and/or any other type of files to a Repository.
+A Repository can be created in any directory or folder your system

 ## Installation
 pyrep needs no especial installations and requires merely an installation of python on your syste